-- 1. Systems over 25 kW must utilize a new meter that meets ANSI C.12 standards. - 2.
-Systems over 10 kW and less than 25 kW in size must utilize a meter that meets ANSI C.12 standards.
-Meters that are refurbished (and certified by the meter supplier) are allowed. - 3.
-Systems of 10 kW in size and below must utilize either a meter that is accurate to +/- 5% (including refurbished and certified meters), or an inverter that is specified by the manufacturer to be accurate to +/-5%.
+- 1. Systems over 25 kW must utilize a new production meter that meets ANSI C.12 standards. - 2.
+Systems over 10 kW and less than 25 kW in size must utilize a production meter that meets ANSI C.12 standards.
+Production meters that are refurbished (and certified by the meter supplier) are allowed.

+- 3. Systems of 10 kW in size and below must utilize either a production meter that is accurate to +/-5% (including refurbished and certified meters), or an inverter that is specified by the manufacturer to be accurate to +/-5%.
 The inverter must be UL-certified and must include either a digital or web-based output display.
-Inverters with integrated ANSI C.12 compliant meters are allowed with a specification sheet showing this standard has been met. - 4.
-No system is required to have automated or remote meter reporting capability, although such meters are allowed if they meet the requirements in sections 1-4 above. - 5.
+Inverters with integrated ANSI C.12 compliant production meters are allowed with a specification sheet showing this standard has been met. - 4.
+No system is required to have automated or remote meter reporting capability, although such production meters are allowed if they meet the requirements in sections 1-4 above. - 5.
 As referenced above, the Agency has not yet adopted a DC metering standard and welcomes continued feedback on the proper approach.

-Registry System Size Accuracy New vs Refurbished Meter vs Inverter PJM-GATS and M-RETS >25kW ANSI C.12 revenue grade New only Meter only >10kW and <25kW ANSI C.12 revenue grade Refurbished ok Meter only <=10kW +/-5% Refurbished ok Inverter ok (must be UL-certified with digital or web-based output display)
+Registry System Size Accuracy New vs Refurbished Meter vs Inverter

+PJM-GATS >25kW ANSI C.12 New only Meter only

+and revenue

+M-RETS grade

+>10kW and <25kW ANSI C.12 Refurbished ok Meter only

+revenue

+grade

+<=10kW +/-5% Refurbished ok Inverter ok (must be UL-certified

+with digital or web-based output

+display)

-O. No Partial Systems
+O. Partial Systems